 As we draw into the final few weeks of the year, and the decade, we’re feeling reflective at ALLi.
 Orna Ross ALLi Director, takes a look back at self-publishing in 2019, the ins and outs, highs and lows, and this evening in our Advanced Self-Publishing Salon she and Joanna Penn will look back over what has been an incredible decade for indie authors.

-2019 has been a confusing and frustrating year for authors who publish exclusively with Amazon.
 Of course, it’s impossible to say what’s right for any individual writer’s particular circumstances–by definition, each indie author is the creative director of their books and business–but ALLi has long argued that, all other things being equal, serious indie authors do better over the long term with a non-exclusive model.

 Look Back at Self-Publishing 2019: eBook Distribution